pinax/pinax-forums/README.rst

     :target:  https://pypi.python.org/pypi/pinax-forums/

-pinax-forums is a Pinax app for forums.
+pinax-forums is an extensible forums app for Django and Pinax.
 It is focused on core forum functionality and hence is expected to be combined with other Pinax apps for broader features.